 As Vermonters get more active outdoors, CBD products gain popularity:

-Learn more in our comparison of CBD vs. THC for Vermont shoppers.
+Learn more in our comparison of CBD vs. THC and product strength for Vermont shoppers.

 Pre-Rolls for Convenience